John F. Seiberling Federal Building & U.S. Courthouse

-Building Projects Construction for a new fire alarm system is expected to be completed in the summer of 2015.
+Building Projects Replacement of the electrical distribution system will be completed in the summer of 2015, with construction of a new fire alarm system expected to be completed in the fall.

 Public Hours and Access The building is open 7 a.m.– 5 p.m.
 Monday through Friday (except federal holidays).
 All visitors must submit to security screening and present a valid identification card (such as a state issued driver’s license or a federal ID) before gaining access to the building.

 Parking and Public Transportation The Seiberling Courthouse has 310 indoor parking spaces for employees.
 Public parking is available within walking distance of the building, and public transportation is available via METRO.